artcom/hivemq-retained-message-query-plugin/README.md

-# HiveMQ HTTP API Plugin
+# HiveMQ Retained Message Query Plugin

-The HTTP API Plugins allows to query retained messages via HTTP instead of using MQTT subscriptions.
+A HiveMQ plugin that allows to query retained messages via HTTP instead of using MQTT subscriptions.

 ## Development Setup

 HiveMQ is needed to run and test the plugin.
 An evaluation version is available [here](http://www.hivemq.com/downloads/).

 The plugin was developed using IntelliJ IDEA.
-The repo contains the project file: `hivemq-http-api-plugin.iml`.
+The repo contains the project file: `hivemq-retained-message-query-plugin.iml`.

 It can also be built on the command line using Maven: